kitnau/Grid-Challenge-map/README.md

-This is a terraria (medium, legendary mode, corruption) grid challange map.
+This is a terraria (medium, corruption) grid challange map.
 Put it into your save files play!